Overthrow of the Hawaiian Kingdom: Sugar reciprocity

-As early as 1873, a United States military commission recommended attempting to obtain Ford Island in exchange for the tax-free importation of sugar to the U.S. Major General John Schofield, U.S. commander of the military division of the Pacific, and Brevet Brigadier General Burton S. Alexander arrived in Hawaii to ascertain its defensive capabilities.
+As early as 1873, a United States military commission recommended attempting to obtain Ford Island in exchange for the tax-free importation of sugar to the US.
+Major General John Schofield, U.S. commander of the military division of the Pacific, and Brevet Brigadier General Burton S. Alexander arrived in Hawaii to ascertain its defensive capabilities.
 United States control of Hawaii was considered vital for the defense of the west coast of the United States, and they were especially interested in Pu'uloa, Pearl Harbor.
 The sale of one of Hawaii's harbors was proposed by Charles Reed Bishop, a foreigner who had married into the Kamehameha family, had risen in the government to be Hawaiian Minister of Foreign Affairs, and owned a country home near Pu'uloa.
 He showed the two U.S. officers around the lochs, although his wife, Bernice Pauahi Bishop, privately disapproved of selling Hawaiian lands.
-As monarch, William Charles Lunalilo, was content to let Bishop run almost all business affairs but the ceding of lands would become unpopular with the native Hawaiians.
+As monarch, William Charles Lunalilo was content to let Bishop run almost all business affairs but the ceding of lands would become unpopular with the native Hawaiians.
 Many islanders thought that all the islands, rather than just Pearl Harbor, might be lost and opposed any cession of land.
 By November 1873, Lunalilo canceled negotiations and returned to drinking, against his doctor's advice; his health declined swiftly, and he died on February 3, 1874.

 Lunalilo left no heirs.
 The legislature was empowered by the constitution to elect the monarch in these instances and chose David Kalākaua as the next monarch.
 The new ruler was pressured by the U.S. government to surrender Pearl Harbor to the Navy.
 Kalākaua was concerned that this would lead to annexation by the U.S. and to the contravention of the traditions of the Hawaiian people, who believed that the land ('Āina) was fertile, sacred, and not for sale to anyone.
 In 1874 through 1875, Kalākaua traveled to the United States for a state visit to Washington, DC to help gain support for a new treaty.
 Congress agreed to the Reciprocity Treaty of 1875 for seven years in exchange for Ford Island.
 After the treaty, sugar production expanded from 12000 acre of farm land to 125000 acre in 1891.
 At the end of the seven-year reciprocity agreement, the United States showed little interest in renewal.